-- Set up your backpack with the supplies you’ll need, at least for the first couple of days.
+- Set up your learning area in your home with the supplies you’ll need.

 - Have your kids set up their first week of school schedule: including homework time as well as sports practice, scouts, etc. (This is very easy to do with the planning calendars in Ten Minutes to Better Study Skills.)

 - Have your kids plan what they will wear to school the night before school.
 Yes, even though they might be home, dressing for school will help your kids get in school mode.
 This is a good routine to get into as it helps reduce morning stress.

-- Plan what you’d like your kids to take to school for lunch as well as a snack (grapes, apple, orange, carrots, cucumbers, hummus, etc.) so that your kids have the energy for learning.
+- Plan what you’d like your kids to eat for lunch.
+Also plan for healthy snacks (grapes, apple, orange, carrots, cucumbers, hummus, etc.) so that your kids have the energy for learning.
 Sundays are a great day for meal prep so that you don’t have to think about every meal directly beforehand.

 Who is Scholar Within?